GM lifts forecast as chip shortage eases, stock hits record - WTMJ

 AP Auto Writer

-DETROIT (AP) — Shares of General Motors Co. rose to record highs Thursday after the company said its efforts to manage the global computer chip shortage have worked better than expected, so it’s financial results will improve.
+DETROIT (AP) — Shares of General Motors Co. closed at a record high Thursday after the company said its efforts to manage the global computer chip shortage have worked better than expected, so it’s financial results will improve.

 The company said in a statement Thursday it has made engineering changes, prioritized semiconductor use and pulled some potential deliveries into the second quarter.
 So now the first-half earnings will be significantly better than forecasts it issued earlier in the year.